-- 1. The auditor notes the discrepancy;

-- 2. The auditor notifies the audited CA; and

-- 3. The auditor notifies the office of CCA.
+- 1. The auditor makes a note of the discrepancy; - 2.
+The auditor notifies the audited CA; and - 3.
+The auditor notifies the office of CCA.

 8.6.
 Communication of Results

 On completion of the audit by an empanelled auditor, Auditor submits an Audit Report, including identification of corrective measures taken or being taken by CA, to the office of CCA and a copy to CA. The report identifies the version of the CPS used for the assessment.